shevek/gradle-stdproject-plugin/README.md

 }
 ```

-For a subproject with a gradle plugin, also apply:
+For a subproject which builds a gradle plugin, also apply:
 ```
 project(':myproject-gradle') {
 	apply plugin: 'org.anarres.stdplugin'